expeerly/embeddocumentation/videoreviewsAPI.md

 **Please note:** Passing a StoreId value is mandatory to track the Views from your store.
 Please use the ID provided by the expeerly product team.

-To pass the StoreId of value `store1` on the mux tag like below.
+To pass the StoreId of value `store1` on the mux tag like check the examples below.

 HTML Example
 ```html